Smart-Ace-Designs/Astro-MarsRover/README.md

 # Astro Template: Mars Rover

-> Note: Nuxt UI 3.1 or newer is not support with this template.
+> Note: Nuxt UI 3.1 or newer is not supported with this template.
 This is due to how Nuxt UI now handles the vue-router dependency.
 As of 05-01-2025 this template will no longer be maintained because of this change.

 Astro **Mars Rover** is an opinionated Astro 5 starter template with built-in support for Vue, Nuxt UI (3.0 only), Tailwind CSS, Prettier, view transitions, and import aliases and includes a blank default "index.astro" page.